‘Killer robots’ are coming, and U.N. is worried — Harvard Gazette

 We also believe that the use of these weapons systems would undermine existing international criminal law by creating a gap in the framework; it would create something that’s not covered by existing criminal law.

+“Most of the countries that have sought either nonbinding rules or no action whatsoever are those that are in the process of developing the technology and clearly don’t want to give up the option to use it down the road.”

-GAZETTE: There have been efforts to ban killer robots, but they have been unsuccessful so far.
+There have been efforts to ban killer robots, but they have been unsuccessful so far.
 Why is that?

-DOCHERTY: There are certain countries who oppose any action to address the concerns these weapons raise — Russia in particular.
+There are certain countries who oppose any action to address the concerns these weapons raise — Russia in particular.
 Some countries, such as the U.S., the U.K., and so forth, have supported nonbinding rules.
 We believe that a binding treaty is the only answer to dealing with such grave concerns.

 Most of the countries that have sought either nonbinding rules or no action whatsoever are those that are in the process of developing the technology and clearly don’t want to give up the option to use it down the road.